 Key things to look for in a mid to top-end wetsuit are the correct buoyancy for your swim style, so consider whether you need more buoyancy in the legs, but also whether you want more structure and lift in the chest and torso, or whether your body position and core strength are such that you don’t need it.
 The thickness of the arms becomes a consideration here too, plus maximum flexibility in every area of your stroke should be a given.

-Here are five of the best top-end triathlon wetsuits for women reviewed
+Here are the best top-end triathlon wetsuits for women reviewed

 The Bolt is new to the market for 2020 from one of tri’s major heritage brands.
 Sporting thicker panels of neoprene along the centre line and legs – plus thinner material around the upper body – the Bolt has good flexibility around the shoulders and arms, while going some way to improving body position in the water.
 The shaped legs mimic the natural form of the knee joint and we found it very easy to take off in T1.
 As with the Yonda Ghost II on test here, we found the fit bigger around the chest area, which could suit some women depending on their body shape.
 The Bolt has a straightforward bottom-to-top zip with a long leash, but we found the neck felt a little too tight over longer sessions. zootsports.co.uk